open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

-Now that you have your core logic added, you can build your application around it.
+With your core logic added, you can now build your application around it.
 Add a new `app.go` file with the following application logic.

 ```go
 package main